Signed in as:

 Don't face your challenges alone – discover the strength and support that comes from sharing your journey with others.
 Reserve your spot in our next group therapy session and take the first step towards a brighter tomorrow.

-This 6-week virtual group supports rising 9th-grade students as they prepare for the transition from middle school to high school.
-Designed to be a safe, encouraging space, the group offers students an opportunity to explore the challenges and opportunities that come with starting high school in the 2025–2026 academic year.
+This 12-week virtual group supports rising 9th-grade students as they prepare for the transition from middle school to high school.
+Designed to be a safe, encouraging space, the group offers students an opportunity to explore the challenges and opportunities that come with starting high school in the 2026–2027 academic year.
 Through interactive activities and guided discussions, students will build essential skills to navigate this next phase of their academic journey with confidence and clarity.

 Topics covered include academic expectations, effective study habits, time management strategies, social skill development, and setting realistic personal and academic goals.
 With an emphasis on peer connection and supportive dialogue, participants will strengthen their self-awareness, organization, and communication—key tools for thriving in high school and beyond.

-The primary requirement is that participants are high school freshmen for the 2025-26 school year.
+The primary requirement is that participants are high school freshmen for the 2026-27 school year.

-When: Thursday, August 14th @ 5PM EST
+When: Wednesday, July 15th @ 5PM EST

 Total Investment: $300